baldurk/renderdoc/docs/how/how_android_capture.rst

 If you have Android Studio open, it will interfere with RenderDoc's debugging by attaching to the package itself.
 Either close it or disable adb integration in "Tools → Android → Enable ADB integration".

-RenderDoc does its best to locate or provide necessary android tools.
-On windows, these tools are shipped with the distributions and all that's required is java - either in your ``PATH`` or via the ``JAVA_HOME`` environment variable.
+RenderDoc does its best to locate or provide necessary Android tools from the Android SDK.
+On Windows, these tools are shipped with the distributions and all that's required is java - either in your ``PATH`` or via the ``JAVA_HOME`` environment variable.
 If these tools aren't present then RenderDoc searches through ``PATH`` and other variables like ``ANDROID_HOME`` or ``ANDROID_SDK_ROOT`` to find the SDK.
-If you don't have those variables set, you can browse to the SDK and JDK folders in the :doc:`settings window <../window/settings_window>` under the :guilabel:`Android` section.
+If you don't have those environment variables set, you can browse to the SDK and JDK folders in the :doc:`settings window <../window/settings_window>` under the :guilabel:`Android` section.

 If something goes wrong with these steps, please `open an issue on GitHub <https://github.com/baldurk/renderdoc/issues/new>`__!
 The process should be as smooth as possible given Android's platform limitations, so if you encounter problems then it may well be fixable.